View courses in

-This course introduces students to epidemiologic investigations of environmental health problems.
-Topics include both traditional and innovative subjects and strategies, such as the health effects associated with air and water contaminants, toxic waste sites, lead, and radiation, as well as environmental exposures that have received attention only recently, such as endocrine disruptors and electromagnetic fields.
-The course emphasizes epidemiologic methods, particularly exposure assessment, modeling, cluster analysis, and sources of bias.
+This course introduces students to epidemiologic investigations of environmental health problems, a fundamental tool for building a sustainable and healthy future.
+Topics include perennial subjects such as the health effects associated with air and water contaminants and occupational exposure, as well as newer issues such as endocrine and metabolic disruptors, PFAS "forever chemicals", chemicals in consumer products, exposure to mixtures of compounds and environmental epidemiology of pets.
+The course emphasizes epidemiologic methods, particularly exposure assessment, confounding, and sources of bias.
 Students gain experience in the critical review and design of related epidemiologic studies.
 This course counts as concentration credit for epidemiology concentrators.

 SPH EH 805: Environmental Health Science, Policy and Law

-This course uses a case-study approach to discuss current and historic controversies in environmental and occupational health policy making.
-Our specific focus is on the examination of how scientific information (e.g., risk assessments, exposure analyses, epidemiologic studies, clinical case reports,) is used (or is not used) in policy decisions.
-Students will learn how environmental health laws and regulations are made and challenged, and gain experience looking up laws, regulations and court decisions.
+This course teaches environmental and occupational health policy making.
+Our specific focus is on the examination of how scientific information (e.g., risk assessments, exposure analyses, epidemiologic studies, clinical case reports,) is used (or is not used) in policy decisions and whether these decisions explicitely protect people living in environmental justice communities.
+Students will learn how environmental health laws and regulations are made and challenged, and gain experience looking up laws, regulations and court decisions and will submit comments to timely rules in the public docket.
 Case studies feature international treaties, federal and state court cases, laws, regulations, and policies.
-Topic areas include air and water quality, hazardous waste, environmental justice, worker safety, and the precautionary principle.
+Topic areas include air and water quality (including PFAS and microplastics), hazardous waste, environmental justice, worker safety, and climate change.

 SPH EH 811: Intro GIS for Public Health

 Graduate Prerequisites: SPH PH 717 or SPH EH 730; Or consent of instructor.